baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 So now the WRTnode board is connected to the Internet through our home router.
 You can connect to the Internet start configure our WRTnode board.

-## Update OpenWRT Software Repository
+## Update OpenWrt Software Repository
 http://wiki.wrtnode.com/index.php?title=Starting#WRTnode_software_repository

 ## Restore Factory Settings